Michaela Melián

 Red Threads, KINDL, Center for Contemporary Art, Berlin

-Tout ce qui sonne, Chambre Directe, St. Gallen
+Tout ce qui sonne, Chambre Directe, St. Gallen, Switzerland

 TeckTrack, cultural festival KulturRegiom Stuttgart, Kirchheim unter TeckPast Statements, Public Art Munich